Vadstena: History

 Above all, the city of Vadstena is noted for two important facts of Swedish history.
-It was in Vadstena, year 1350, that Saint Bridget of Sweden founded the first monastery of her Bridgettine Order, and Vadstena Castle is one of Sweden’s best-preserved castles from the era of Gustav Vasa in the 16th century, when Sweden became Protestant.
-Today the surviving buildings of the monastery are occupied by a hotel, (Vadstena Klosterhotel), and the castle houses the provincial archives and a museum of 16th and 17th century furniture, portraits and paintings.
+It was in Vadstena, in the late 14th century, that Saint Bridget of Sweden founded the first monastery of her Bridgettine Order, and Vadstena Castle is one of Sweden's best-preserved castles from the era of Gustav Vasa in the 16th century, when Sweden became Protestant.
+Today the remaining buildings of the monastery are occupied by a museum (Sancta Birgitta Klostermuseum) and a hotel, (Vadstena Klosterhotel), and the castle houses the provincial archives and a museum of 16th and 17th century furniture, portraits and paintings.

 Since the 16th century, Vadstena has been the location of a hospital.
 Earlier in history, it mainly housed mental patients.
 Today, some of the oldest buildings present the Vadstena Hospital Museum.

 The buildings in the city centre date mainly from the 16th, 17th and 18th centuries.
 The old town is well preserved and the streets have not changed much over the centuries.
 The Town Hall is Sweden's oldest, dating back to the early 15th century.
 Notable is the main street (Storgatan) where all the shops are gathered, as they would have been during the Middle Ages.

 The botanist Erik Acharius died in Vadstena (1819).